semaphoreci/docs/conditions-dsl.md

       when: "branch = 'master'"
 ```

-### Skip block execution when branch starts with “df/”
+### Condition is met when branch starts with “df/”

 ```yaml
 blocks: